Catholic Wedding

-Blessing at the end of a Catholic wedding Mass
+Text of the blessing at the end of Mass for a Catholic wedding

-Following is the text of the four options for the blessing that is said at the end of a Catholic wedding.
-To see where the blessing occurs during the wedding, check the order of a Catholic wedding ceremony during Mass or the order of a Catholic wedding ceremony outside Mass.
+Below is text from The Order for Celebrating of Matrimony (USCCB, 2016) for the blessing at the conclusion of a Catholic wedding celebration.
+To see where the blessing occurs during the wedding, check the outline of a Catholic wedding ceremony with Mass or the outline of a Catholic wedding ceremony without Mass.

-so that the peace of Christ may stay with you
+that the peace of Christ may dwell in you

 Response: Amen.